DeLaphante/FidelityTests/README.md

 # Selenium vs Playwright Interaction Fidelity Tests

 C#/.NET tests comparing Selenium WebDriver and Playwright interaction behavior.
-Demonstrates differences in keyboard navigation, tabindex accessibility issues, blocked key events, focus handling, and how direct automation APIs can bypass real user interaction paths and hide accessibility or UX defects.
+Demonstrates differences in keyboard navigation, tabindex accessibility issues, blocked key events, focus handling, overlay interception behavior, and how direct automation APIs can bypass real user interaction paths and hide accessibility or UX defects.

 ## Files

-The HTML file used for the interaction experiments are located in the root of the repository:
+The HTML files used for the interaction experiments are located in the root of the repository:

 - `TypingBug.html`
+- `OverlayBug.html`

-This file intentionally contain accessibility and interaction issues used to compare framework behavior.
+These files intentionally contain accessibility and interaction defects used to compare framework behavior.

+## Included Test Scenarios

+### Typing Fidelity Test

+Demonstrates how:
+- real keyboard typing can be broken
+- Playwright `.fill()` can still pass by bypassing parts of the keyboard interaction pipeline
+- Selenium `.SendKeys()` exposes the broken typing behavior more directly

+### Overlay Interception Test

+Demonstrates how:
+- an invisible overlay temporarily blocks a button
+- Selenium immediately throws `ElementClickInterceptedException`
+- Playwright waits/retries until the overlay disappears and then passes

+This highlights how interaction abstraction and auto-waiting heuristics can mask transient UI defects.

 ## Technologies